akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/index.md

 [Chapter 7: Implementing the C(R)UD behaviour](implement_crud.md)

 ### Part 8: Going the last steps on the route to Liferay
-Our route need's routing logic because of the new messages.
+Our route needs routing logic because of the new messages.
 Some kind of *if then else* decisions need to be made.
 The visual Designer is not always your friend.
 Sometimes just some good old copy & past is helpful.

 ![Choice component](img/fuse_choice_action_small.png)